 If your live-in caregiver is watching over a child under 13, or a spouse or dependent who can’t care for herself, you may qualify for a tax credit.
 The Child and Dependent Care credit is available if you need the caregiver’s services to work or job-hunt.
 If you’re married, both you and your spouse must need the service for those reasons.
 The largest possible credit is based on up to $3,000 worth of expenses if the caregiver watches one person or up to $6,000 for two or more.
 You multiply this dollar amount by a certain percentage based on our own income — between 20 and 35 percent — to calculate the actual credit.

+If so, Contact VisaPlace today.
 All our cases are handled by competent and experienced immigration professionals who are affiliated with VisaPlace.
-These professionals consist of immigration lawyers, licensed paralegals, and consultants who work for Niren and Associates an award winning immigration firm that adheres to the highest standards of client service.
+These professionals consist of lawyers, licensed paralegals, and consultants who work for VisaPlace legal, an award-winning immigration firm that adheres to the highest standards of client service.

 Ready for the next step?
 Book your 1 on 1 consultation now or call us at 1-888-317-5770.

 Have a Question related to your Immigration Needs?